 - A. Coverage is mandatory for pregnant woman whose household income is at or below the income standard established by the state, not to exceed one hundred eighty-five percent (185%) of the federal poverty level (FPL) converted to a modified adjusted gross income (MAGI) equivalent standard.
-The Division of Medicaid certifies eligibility for this group. - B. The Division of Medicaid extends eligibility following termination of pregnancy to women who applied for, and were eligible for, and received Medicaid services on the day that their pregnancy ended. - 1.
-This period extends through the last day of the month in which the sixty (60) day postpartum period ends. - 2.
+The Division of Medicaid certifies eligibility for this group. - B. The Division of Medicaid extends eligibility to the postpartum period for women who applied and were eligible for Medicaid services on the day their pregnancy ended. - 1.
+This period extends through the last day of the month in which the twelve (12) month postpartum period ends. - 2.
 Eligibility is met regardless of changes in the woman's financial circumstances that may occur within this extended period.

-History: Revised and moved from Miss.
+History: Revised to correspond with MS SPA 23-0015 (04/01/2023) eff.
+04/01/2024.
+Revised and moved from Miss.
 Admin.
 Code Part 100, Rule 8.4 eff.
 04/01/2018.